Standards of Personal Conduct

 • PLU does not engage in high-pressure recruitment tactics such as making multiple unsolicited contacts (3 or more), including contacts by phone, email, or in-person, and engaging in same-day recruitment and registration for the purpose of securing Service member enrollments.

-If an employee has a question about standards of expected conduct, he or she should consult with their immediate supervisor or contact Human Resources for clarification or guidance.
+If an employee has a question about standards of expected conduct, they should consult with their immediate supervisor or contact Human Resources for clarification or guidance.